Best bet

 Prohibits discrimination against protected classes, including people with disabilities.

-- § 4(10) Prohibits discrimination against recipients of government assistance
+• § 4(10) Prohibits discrimination against those who receive government assistance

 Additional laws

-State-level property tax exemptions for individuals who own property who are legally blind, as well as for veterans with varying levels of disability.
-Check with your city or town for local exemptions or abatement programs being offered.
+State-level property tax exemptions are available for property owners who are legally blind and for veterans with different levels of disability.
+It's recommended to check with your city or town for any local exemption or abatement programs they may offer.

 See also: Law about service animals